 Single crochet (sc) = double crochet

-I highly recommend watching the video to see how to form the loop.
+I highly recommend watching the video to see how to form the loop for this stitch.

 Row 1.
 Sc in the 3rd chain from your hook (turning chain counts as a stitch).
 Sc in each stitch across – 30 stitches